 King of Prussia is a well-populated, busy area.
 The flow of traffic is consistent and the morning and evening commutes to and from work fill up the lanes quickly.
 When someone acts negligently, they can cause an accident that injures a number of other drivers.
-Truck accidents can end up injuring multiple parties and blocking traffic for hours.
+Trucking collisions can end up injuring multiple parties and blocking traffic for hours.

 A tractor-trailer accident occurred in March 2019 that resulted in a truck blocking three toll booth lanes on the Pennsylvania Turnpike.
 The truck attempted to change lanes, but it cut off a van traveling in the lane beside it.
 This mistake resulted in a collision that left the truck blocking traffic.

-When our lawyers investigate your case, we’ll look at how the driver acted negligently and how your accident happened.
-With that information, we can get the full picture of how you were injured and advocate for your compensation.
-Let’s take a look at what causes truck accidents.
+When your King of Prussia truck accident lawyer investigates your case, they’ll look at how the driver acted negligently and how your accident happened.
+With that information, they can get the full picture of how you were injured and advocate for your compensation.
+Let’s take a look at what causes truck wrecks.

 How Do Truck Accidents Happen?

-In a study analyzing reasons for truck accidents, the Federal Motor Carrier Safety Administration identified four different categories.
+In a study analyzing reasons for truck collisions, the Federal Motor Carrier Safety Administration identified four different categories.

 - Non-performance.
 This applies to things the driver does but does not have control over.
 They could have suffered a critical health event like heart attack or stroke while at the wheel or experienced another issue that made them physically unable to remain in control of the big rig.

 - Recognition.
 When a driver is paying attention to their phone, messing with the radio, or not paying attention to what’s happening in front of them on the road, then they’re making a recognition error.